 The aim of cochlear implantation is to provide individuals with functional hearing.
 Usually, it's for cases of severe-to-profound deafness where patients gain little or no benefit from conventional acoustic hearing aids.
 A cochlear implant system converts acoustic sound waves into electrical stimulation.
 Delivery of this then goes direct to the cochlea.
 It bypasses damaged hair cells, stimulates nerve endings and gives the individual a hearing sensation.

 Enabling profoundly deaf patients to acquire (or keep) functional spoken language is the goal.

 Local assessments take place before referrals to the service are necessary.
 These referrals usually come from local consultant ENT surgeons or audiologists.

 Find further information about the service on the the Scottish Cochlear Implant Programme website.

-Agnes Allen, Consultant Clinical Scientist
+Ms Agnes Allen, Head of Service/Consultant Clinical Scientist

 NHS Ayrshire & Arran

 Please note that NSD does not directly provide medical services and we won't be able to answer queries about your own care or appointments.
 If you would like to discuss any aspects of your care, please contact your primary healthcare provider.
 This might be your GP, Consultant, Nurse or other healthcare professional.
 They will be best placed to give you the right advice.